rootless-containers/usernetes/README.md

 Moby (`dockerd`):
 * Only `vfs` storage driver is supported.
 However, on [Ubuntu](http://kernel.ubuntu.com/git/ubuntu/ubuntu-artful.git/commit/fs/overlayfs?h=Ubuntu-4.13.0-25.29&id=0a414bdc3d01f3b61ed86cfe3ce8b63a9240eba7) and a few distros, `overlay2` and `overlay` are also supported.
-* Overlay network is not supported
+* Swarm-mode Overlay network is not supported

 CRI-O:
 * Only `vfs` storage driver is supported.